BChow5/Assignment1/README.md

 ### Upload an Arch Linux Image to DigitalOcean

 You will be uploading an Arch Linux image on the [DigitalOcean](https://www.digitalocean.com/) website for your droplet.
-It's essentially a snapshot that contains information on everything from the files and folders to the operating system and boot information.
+It's essentially a snapshot that contains information on everything from the files and folders to the operating system and boot information (DigitalOcean, 2024).
 This image will be the basis for the droplet to be built with.

 You can download the Arch Linux image [here](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/).
 <br>